 This option specifies the IRQ of the simulated device.
-The valid values are from 0 to $^4$ cylinders INTEGER rotation-time INTEGER seek-time INTEGER
+The valid values are from 0 to 4.

+cylinders INTEGER

 This option specifies the number of cylinders in the simulated disk device.
 Note that the number of sectors must be a multiple of the number of cylinders.